Giant Steps (The Boo Radleys album)

-Giant Steps is the third studio album by the Boo Radleys, released in 1993.
-The title is inspired by John Coltrane's album of the same name, and the record features an assortment of influences — their previous shoegazing sound backed by pop, reggae, noise pop and orchestral sounds.
+Giant Steps is the third album by the Boo Radleys, released on 16 August 1993.
+The title is inspired by John Coltrane's album Giant Steps, and the record features an assortment of influences—the band's previous shoegazing sound backed by pop, reggae, noise pop and orchestral sounds.

 Background

-The Boo Radleys released their second studio Everything's Alright Forever (1992) through Creation Records.
+The Boo Radleys released their second album Everything's Alright Forever (1992) through Creation Records.
 It reached number 55 on the UK Albums Chart, and gave the band their first hit in that territory with "Does This Hurt", which peaked at number 67 on the Singles Chart.
 With frequent live performances, and attention from the press, the band's profile rose.
 Following a US tour with Sugar, the Boo Radleys began working on their next release.

 Guitarist Martin Carr had wanted to make an album that was more musically ambitious than the shoegaze sound they were known for.
 He said the rest of the band felt that no other act on the Creation Records roster were as competent as them.
 Journalist David Cavanagh said the band used the studio as an instrument, "push[ing] back the boundaries" of music as Screamadelica (1991) by Primal Scream had previously done, "crashing from genre to genre" as if the Boo Radleys were making their own iteration of the White album (1968) by the Beatles.